NaxAlpha/gpt-2xy/README.md

 # GPT2 XY

 This repository uses HuggingFace's GPT2 Implementation and exposes an creates a nice user interface for testing GPT2 power.
 Even though it may not be exactly as good as authors' original tensorflow implementation, it still surprises sometimes.

+**New**: Added GPT-2 Large model support

 ## Get Started